Candyfloss (novel): Plot summary

 Floss also has her best friend, Rhiannon, who isn't much of a friend – making fun of her and her father and starting cruel rumours about Floss's mother walking out on Floss.
 Rhiannon's posh and snobby mother assumes that Charlie is an unfit father and repeatedly tries to lecture him and pamper Floss believing she is living in an unclean dump.
 Floss ends her friendship with Rhiannon and finds a new friend, Susan, who is interested in all her favorite things.
 This causes Rhiannon to turn on her and befriends the class's other bullies Margot and Judy.
-She continually torments Floss by calling her "Smelly Chip".
+She continually torments Floss by calling her and Susan, respectively, "Smelly Chip" and "Swotty Potty", later "Pongy Twit" and "Spotty Botty".

 After Charlie loses the café and the flat, Billy the Chip mentions he is going to Australia to visit his son for one month and needs Floss and Charlie to live in his house while Charlie works in Billy's chip van.
 However, one day, a group of "yobbos" (as Charlie calls them) fight Rose's son Saul and when he attempts to stop the fistfight, the van catches on fire with Floss trapped inside.
 Charlie fights his way through the fire and rescues her, while in the process burning his hands.
 When the fair comes back in town, Rose and Charlie consider dating, and Floss finds out both are interested in each other and get along well, while Rose lets Floss help her in the candyfloss stall.
 Later, Susan, along with her parents, goes to stay in her holiday home in France and says farewell to Floss at the beginning of summer.
 The book closes with Floss thinking about dying her hair pink (like candy floss).